Hartford, Vermont

 Hartford is a town in Windsor County, Vermont, United States.
 It is on the New Hampshire border, at the intersection of Interstates 89 and 91.
 It is the site of the confluence of the White and Connecticut rivers; the Ottauquechee River also flows through the town.
 The town is composed of five unincorporated villages: Hartford, Quechee, West Hartford, White River Junction and Wilder.
 As of the 2020 census, the population was 10,686.

 History

 The community was chartered by Governor Benning Wentworth of New Hampshire in 1761, and is named for Hartford, Connecticut.

 On February 5, 1887, Hartford became the site of what remains Vermont's worst railway disaster when a Vermont Central Railroad train struck a broken rail on a bridge west of town.
-The ensuing derailment threw the train to the frozen river below, killing 37 and injuring 50.
+The ensuing derailment threw the train into the frozen river below, killing 37 and injuring 50.

 Geography

 The town of Hartford is located at 43.66444°N 72.38667°W (43.66444, −72.38667).

 According to the United States Census Bureau, the town has a total area of 118.9 sqkm, of which 116.5 sqkm is land and 2.3 sqkm, or 1.93%, is water.
 The Appalachian Trail crosses the northwest corner of the town, passing through West Hartford.